scytail/Manageable/readme.md

 * `/content/airlock_release_role`: The string name of the guild role (which must be below the bot's role) that will be assigned to the user when calling the `accept` command.
 * `/content/cookie_hunt_hour_variance`: A two-item list of integers, with the first item being the minimum amount of hours to wait before dropping a cookie for the cookie hunt, and the second item being the maximum amount of hours to wait before dropping a cookie.
 * `/content/cookie_hunt_allowed_channels`: A list of all the text channel names that the bot can randomly select to drop a cookie into for the cookie hunt.
+* `/content/cookie_hunt_goal`: A positive integer goal for the certain number of cookies any user needs to collect to wih the game and reset the points for everyone.
+* `/content/cookie_hunt_winner_role`: The string name of the guild role (which must be below the bot's role) that will be assigned to the winner of the cookie hunt game. **Please note** that when a new winner is assigned, all other guild users with this role will lose it.